Ao Man Long: Second trial

 In March 2008, reports emerged that a fresh set of criminal proceedings related to other acts of corruption were being investigated by the Macau Commission Against Corruption.
 In addition, the family members and the businessmen allegedly involved were appealing their convictions.

 A second trial took place before the Court of Final Appeal.
 The final decision was handed on 22 April 2009, and the total penalty was increased from 27 years of imprisonment to 28 1/2 years.

 May 2012 trial

 On 31 May 2012, Ao was found guilty of taking bribes of more than 31.9 million patacas.
 Joseph Lau and Steven Lo are both implicated and have been charged with offering MCP20 million in bribes to Ao to secure five plots of land near the airport in Macau.
 The judge remarked that "no other officials involved in corruption in Asia and other countries can compare" to Ao.
-The maximum jail term is 30 years, according to the laws of Macau, thus the judge ordered Ao serve his 29-year term concurrent with his existence sentence.
+The maximum jail term is 30 years, according to the laws of Macau, thus the judge ordered Ao serve his 29-year term concurrent with his existing sentence.